Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Abstract

 \section{Abstract}

 Visual document understanding typically requires separate retrieval and generation models, doubling memory and system complexity.
-We present \ours{}, a dual-head approach that provides both ColBERT-style late-interaction retrieval and autoregressive generation from a single vision-language model (VLM).
-A single LoRA adapter, trained only for retrieval, is toggled at inference: enabling it produces multi-vector embeddings; disabling it recovers the base model's generation quality---byte-identical outputs in 100\% of 10{,}500 greedy and stochastic samples, with max $|\Delta\text{ANLS}|{=}0.0044$ across 15{,}301 samples on four VQA benchmarks (three informative; ChartQA is near-zero for both models under greedy decoding) when compared against an independent base-model pipeline.
-We identify three engineering requirements (attention-mode restoration, \texttt{lm\_head} preservation, KV-cache-aware decoding) whose omission silently breaks generation despite correct weight recovery.
-On ViDoRe V1, \ours{} (4B) is within 1 percentage point of a controlled single-head baseline in a single training run, with higher aggregate scores on V2 and V3 that are concentrated on a subset of tasks; multi-seed experiments are needed to confirm these trends.
-The single-model design reduces peak GPU memory by 41\%, though adapter switching introduces throughput overhead under concurrent serving loads (\S\ref{sec:discussion}).
-An ablation shows that GritLM-style joint training provides no benefit within the LoRA-based ($r{=}16$) training regime.
-A proof-of-concept extension to Qwen2.5-Omni-3B demonstrates that the mechanism generalizes to audio retrieval and video embedding, with speech generation.
+We present \ours{}, a dual-head approach that provides both ColBERT-style late-interaction retrieval and autoregressive generation from a single vision-language model.
+A single LoRA adapter, trained only for retrieval, is toggled at inference: enabling it produces multi-vector embeddings; disabling it recovers the base model's generation quality, with 426 of 426 language-model weight tensors byte-for-byte identical to a freshly-loaded Qwen3.5-4B.
+We identify two failure modes that can silently break generation in retrieval-fine-tuned VLMs (attention-mode restoration and \texttt{lm\_head} preservation) plus an efficiency requirement (KV-cache-aware decoding); \ours{} sidesteps the first two structurally and addresses the third in the decode loop.
+We release two scales, \textbf{Hydra-4B} and \textbf{Hydra-0.8B}, sharing LoRA hyperparameters ($r{=}32$, $\alpha{=}32$) and optimisation recipe; data mix and projection dim differ across scales.
+The single-model design cuts peak GPU memory from 28.85\,GB to 10.77\,GB at 4B (62.7\% reduction) and from 5.79\,GB to 2.37\,GB at 0.8B (59.1\%) relative to a co-resident two-model deployment.
+A controlled ablation finds GritLM-style joint training matches \ours{}'s retrieval-only training on the evaluated modes while its LoRA-on generation mode collapses.
+A proof-of-concept on Qwen2.5-Omni-3B preserves generation equivalence on a non-Qwen3.5 backbone and transfers image retrieval within 2--8\,pp of \ours{}-4B, with zero-shot audio retrieval emerging through the frozen Whisper encoder.